Early-season Gulf of Mexico storm trims some U.S. oil production

-HOUSTON, June 18 (Reuters) - The first storm to hit oil-producing regions of the U.S. Gulf of Mexico this year sent workers fleeing offshore oil platforms and cut some production.
+HOUSTON (Reuters) -The first storm to hit oil-producing regions of the U.S. Gulf of Mexico this year sent workers fleeing offshore oil platforms and cut some production.

 A weather disturbance in the central Gulf of Mexico was expected to become a tropical storm on Friday.
 It was moving north at about 14 miles per hour (22 kmh) and could bring up to 12-inches of rain to the central U.S. Gulf Coast by Saturday, the National Weather Service said.

-Equinor ASA (EQNR.OL) on Friday said it had removed staff and shut production at its Titan platform, which is about 65 miles (105 km) off the coast of Louisiana.
-Chevron (CVX.N) and Occidental Petroleum (OXY.N) also removed staff and began taking precautions at their offshore oil and gas platforms.
+Equinor ASA on Friday said it had removed staff and shut production at its Titan platform, which is about 65 miles (105 km) off the coast of Louisiana.
+Chevron and Occidental Petroleum also removed staff and began taking precautions at their offshore oil and gas platforms.

 “This is not that unusual to run evacuation flights this early in the season,” said Jason Glynn, director of operations at a Bristow Group offshore crew transport unit in Louisiana.
 “The last couple of years we’ve always had one softball like this early in the season.”